Running Physical Therapy in Dallas, TX

 Common Reasons Runners Come to See Us

 Proximity Performance works with runners dealing with IT band syndrome, runner's knee, plantar fasciitis, Achilles tendinopathy, shin splints, hamstring issues, hip pain, and ankle problems.
 Rather than treating each injury in isolation, we identify the underlying movement or training load factor that's driving the problem.
+A running gait analysis is often the first step.

 IT band syndrome and lateral knee pain in runners